andrew/ultimate-awesome/README.md

 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [awesome-tanstack-start](https://github.com/balastrong/awesome-tanstack-start) - A curated list of TanStack Start resources: articles, projects, videos and more.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
+- [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
+- [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.
-- [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
 - [jivoi-awesome-osint](https://github.com/r3p3r/jivoi-awesome-osint) - A curated list of amazingly awesome OSINT.
 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.